 Sakinah holds a Bachelor of Science in Occupational Therapy from Trinity College Dublin.
 This cheerful and smiley therapist has vast experience working with children in acute care, school-based and community settings.
 She is skilled in providing intervention for those with challenges arising from Autism Spectrum Disorder, Cerebral Palsy, Acquired Brain Injury, Global Developmental Delay and Down Syndrome.
 Sakinah’s ‘super power’ is her personality.
 Children take well to her and thus cooperate and respond effectively to her intervention and programmes.

 She is a dedicated therapist who keeps herself abreast professionally and has a voracious appetite for reading.
-She is trained in DIR Floortime, Learn to Play, Handwriting Without Tears and Cognitive Orientation to daily Occupational Performance (CO-OP) Part 1, among others.
+She is a certified SIPT (Sensory Integration and Praxis Test) therapist and is trained in DIR Floortime, Learn to Play, Handwriting Without Tears and Cognitive Orientation to daily Occupational Performance (CO-OP) Part 1, among others.
 She also has a keen interest in seating and positioning, and has been trained in SPEX seating and 24-hour Posture Management.

 Outside of work, Sakinah loves the outdoors and is rejuvenated by travelling, hiking and snorkelling.

 Xue Yi is a certified occupational therapist registered with the Allied Health Professional Council (Singapore) and is a member of the Canadian Association of Occupational Therapists (CAOT) and World Federation of Occupational Therapists (WFOT).
 She holds a post-professional Master of Science in Occupational Therapy from Dalhousie University, Canada.
 She also obtained graduate certificates in 'Aging and Continuing Care' as well as 'Chronic Condition Self-Management' which included childhood disabilities and developmental conditions.